Iceland 5-Day Road Trip

 Iceland in September

-The weather was a complete mixed bag in early September.
-One moment rain, the next windy, and then around the corner nice and sunny and our jackets would come off.
+In early September, the weather was a complete mixed bag.
+One moment, it was raining; the next, it was windy; and then, around the corner, it was nice and sunny, and our jackets would come off.

 At this point in our day, the weather was changing slightly for the better.
 There was plenty of scenery to feast your eyes on during the final leg of the drive.